-The Kansas City Sports Commission has formed an esports coalition to bolster the esports activity in the Greater Kansas area.
+The Kansas City Sports Commission has formed an esports coalition to bolster the esports activity in the Missouri area.

 The Kansas City Esports Coalition (KCEC) will attempt to increase awareness of esports in the area and promote the economic value that the industry can bring to the area.

-The purpose of the Kansas City Esports Coalition is to enable all areas of the Kansas esports scene to connect and ultimately expand the industry in the area.
+The purpose of the Kansas City Esports Coalition is to enable all areas of the Missouri esports scene to connect and ultimately expand the industry in the area.

 Kathy Nelson, President and CEO of the Kansas City Sports Commission, commented on the venture: “Kansas City is home to so many talented individuals and organizations that are making a real impact on the fast growing world of gaming and esports.
 It made sense for us to help wrangle that talent and organize around it – particularly as we work to attract and create esports events.”